 Columbia-Wide Bridge Replacement $615,000

 Stonehouse – Full Building Renovation $750,000

 To view more information on CA’s FY19/20 budget, visit: www.columbiaassociation.org/budget.

 Chao Wu, Ph.D.

 River Hill Representative to Columbia Council and Columbia Association Board of Directors

-Email: firstname.lastname@example.org Website: http://chaowu2016.com
+Email: firstname.lastname@example.org Website: http://www.chaowu.org

 Disclaimer: This letter only represents Dr. Chao Wu’s personal opinion.
 It does not represent River Hill Board of Directors nor Columbia Association’s Board.